MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 ## Security Considerations

-While the proposed implementation of `wallet_swapAsset` do not introduce new security risks in terms of contract interactions, they do present a potential risk related to phishing, althought it is good to mention that this risk already exist on our swaps flow.
+While the proposed implementation of `wallet_swapAsset` does not introduce new security risks in terms of contract interactions, they do present a potential risk related to phishing.

 Malicious actors may prompt users to swap fake tokens and convince users that they are performing a swap with an official token.